agabor/docs/_includes/ios/objects.md

 ### Initializing Subclasses

 You should initialize new instances of subclassses with standard initialization methods.
-To create a new instance of an existing Parse object, use the inherited `PFObject` class function `objectWithoutDataWithObjectId:`, or create a new object and set the objectId property manually.
+To create a new instance of an existing MSG object, use the inherited `PFObject` class function `objectWithoutDataWithObjectId:`, or create a new object and set the objectId property manually.